CHARLESTON, W.Va. - It looks like the flu wants to get a jump on the holiday season.

-Though flu season typically does not hit until January or February, Kanawha-Charleston Health Department director Dr. Rahul Gupta said it may peak in December this year.
+Although flu season typically does not hit until January or February, Kanawha-Charleston Health Department Director Rahul Gupta said it may peak in December this year.

 Gupta said flu activity is increasing across the state.
 Brandon Merritt, the health department's epidemiologist, said there has been a "definite, sudden jump in cases" in Kanawha County.